Craving Tomatoes? Learn the Top 2 Reasons Behind Your Desire

 Tomatoes have tons of beneficial nutrients for your body.

-If you are short on these nutrients, like iron or Vitamin C, then it’s quite possible that you are craving tomatoes to make up for your body’s nutrient deficiency.
+If you are short on nutrients like iron or Vitamin C, then it’s quite possible that you are craving tomatoes to compensate for your body’s nutritional deficiency.

-Here are nutrients tomatoes provide.
-If you are deficient in these nutrients, that could explain your tomato cravings:
+Here are the nutrients tomatoes provide.
+If you’re deficient in these nutrients, that could explain your tomato cravings:

-• Tomatoes are a good source of iron.
-This is why many people crave them when they have iron deficiency anemia.
+• Tomatoes are a good source of iron., which is why many crave them when they have iron deficiency anemia.

-• Tomatoes also contain Vitamin A. Vitamin A helps us maintain healthy eyes, skin, teeth, hair and nails.
-It supports our immune system so we can fight off infections.
+• Tomatoes also contain Vitamin A. Vitamin A helps us maintain healthy eyes, skin, teeth, hair, and nails.
+It also strengthens our immune system so we can fight infections.
 Be sure you get Vitamin A through food or dietary support.

 • Vitamin C boosts the immune system by making white blood cells to combat bacteria and viruses.

-• Vitamin K helps regulate clotting factors which helps with blood pressure and prevents hemorrhaging after birth or surgery.
-While there are solutions to Vitamin K deficiency, is you are lacking Vitamin A this can contribute to tomato cravings
+• Vitamin K helps regulate clotting factors, which helps with blood pressure and prevents hemorrhaging after birth or surgery.
+While there are solutions to Vitamin K deficiency, if you are lacking Vitamin A, this can contribute to tomato cravings.

-At first glance you might say, “Well, I have no problem with tomatoes and I don’t restrict them.
+At first glance, you might say, “Well, I have no problem with tomatoes and don’t restrict them.
 So why do I crave tomatoes?

-One potential reason is because you are restricting common foods that are associated with tomatoes.
+One potential reason is that you are restricting common foods associated with tomatoes.

 For example, French fries are notoriously ‘bad’ for your health with all their salt, sugar and carbs.
-Now what goes with French fries?
-Ketchup!
+Now, goes with French fries?
+Ketch

-Oftentimes people will avoid eating French fries.
+Often, people avoid eating French fries.
 But potatoes are good for you!
-So if you don’t have any potatoes or fries, then perhaps you aren’t having any ketchup or tomatoes either.
+So, if you don’t have any potatoes or fries, then perhaps you don’t have any ketchup or tomatoes.

-Admittedly, by restricting French fries you would most likely start to crave French fries.
+Admittedly, by restricting French fries, you would most likely start to crave them.

-Imagine if you are not only restricting French fries, but also burgers.
-Well, ketchup and tomatoes go on burgers too so now you are missing out on tomatoes from not just French fries, but burgers too!
+Imagine if you restricted not only French fries but also burgers.
+Well, ketchup and tomatoes go on burgers, too, so now you are missing out on tomatoes from not just French fries but burgers, too!

-Pizza is another common food that can give people difficulty.
-For example, at the Eating Disorder Clinic where I work, we have pizza nights on Wednesdays.
-And many times people with anorexia struggle to eat pizza because they are afraid of calories.
+Pizza is another typical food that can give people difficulty.
+For example, we have pizza nights on Wednesdays at the Eating Disorder Clinic where I work.
+And many times, people with anorexia struggle to eat pizza because they are afraid of calories.

-But if you don’t eat any pizza then you could potentially start craving tomatoes because you don’t get the sauce!
+But if you don’t eat pizza, you could potentially start craving tomatoes because you don’t get the sauce!

-There are a bunch of foods that you may be avoiding which contain tomatoes.
-And by avoiding these foods you are mentally causing yourself to crave tomatoes!
+Several foods that you may be avoiding contain tomatoes.
+By voiding these foods, you are mentally causing yourself to crave tomatoes!

 List of Unhealthy Foods That Contain or Go With Tomatoes